casanet/casanet-server/README.md

 For itead sonoff device:

-Get the API device id (look like 1000xxxxxx) and put it in token filed of device in `DB\devices.json` file, to know how to getting it read this excellent guide https://blog.ipsumdomus.com/sonoff-switch-complete-hack-without-firmware-upgrade-1b2d6632c01
+Get the API device id (look like 1000xxxxxx) and put it in token field of device in `DB\devices.json` file, to know how to getting it read this excellent guide https://blog.ipsumdomus.com/sonoff-switch-complete-hack-without-firmware-upgrade-1b2d6632c01

 In additional is need other server in local network to communicate with devices, the best option is to use this project